LarsNorlander/dev-diary/README.md

 ### 6:40 PM

 I ended up spending quite some time styling just the welcome section.
 I tried different combinations of colors with text, background, gradients, images, and all that.
 In the end, I went for black and white anyway.
 Welp.
 I really don't have much to show in my GitHub and so to have a few items on the page (and trying to be funny), I made it a portfolio of "Hello, world!" applications in different programming languages.

+## July 7, 2018

+### 7:22 PM

+So I've completed the personal portfolio project, thus concluding the Responsive Web Design Certification.
+Frontend has been quite fun and presents it's own set of intersting problems.
+However, at this point, I kinda miss backend development.
+So tomorrow, I'm probably gonna headback to Kotlin.
+Thanks, freeCodeCamp, for being awesome and providing learning materials for everyone!